 March 22, 2017

 Perfect for those interested in extending their learning outside the classroom, Dixie State University’s weekly lecture series Dixie Forum hosts incredible people who are pursuing excellence in a variety of disciplines.
 Dixie Forum introduces the St. George and DSU communities to diverse ideas and covers a variety of topics every Tuesday from noon to 12:50 p.m. in the Dunford Auditorium in the Browning Resource Center.
 While Dixie Forum is offered as a class it is also open to the community.
-Below, student Bailee Christiansen explains how the forum has served as a window to the world for her when she was a DSU student.
+Below, alumna Bailee Christiansen explains how the forum served as a window to the world for her when she was a DSU student.

 I was introduced to the Dixie Forum lecture series in the fall of 2013.
 I’m honestly not sure how I had never heard of it before then, but I just happened to see the one-credit course while registering for Spring 2014 and figured I could always use some electives to meet the credit requirement for my scholarship.
 It seemed like a simple enough class; all I had to do was attend 10 of the 12 lectures and participate in two cultural events as a volunteer, participant, or attendee.
 Outside of this, I didn’t know what to expect from the course.
 What would I learn about?
 What events could I use as my cultural events?